odelia-h/Audio-Ad-Blocker/README.md

 ### 🏗️ Installing
 To get started, follow these steps:

-1. **Clone the Repository:**: Download all the files in the "off&online audio processing" directory from the project repository.
+1. **Clone the Repository:** Download all the files in the "off&online audio processing" directory from the project repository.

 2. **Set Up the Python Environment:** Ensure you have created and activated a Python environment.
 Install the required libraries mentioned in the Prerequisites section manually via the PyCharm terminal if necessary.